Murder, Fake News, And Hacking Concerns Cloud Disputed Kenyan Election

 Fears of ethnic violence have been stoked by memories of the 2007 presidential election, which left over 1,200 people dead and thousands more homeless, and led to charges by the International Criminal Court that Kenyatta had committed crimes against humanity (the case was dropped after the Kenyan government refused to hand over evidence).

-Added to the mix is the impact of fake news at a time of turmoil along political and ethnic lines; one study found that voters had seen more fake news during the 2017 campaigns than during any other in history.
+Added to the mix is the impact of fake news at a time of turmoil along political and ethnic lines.
+In the first-ever study aimed at quantifying the prevalence and impact of false information during an election campaign in Africa, researchers with GeoPoll found that 90% of respondents in Kenya reported having seen false or inaccurate news in relation to the general election.

 Sad images all over #PostElecViolence pic.twitter.com/DwOdeT7cHy